clarin-eric/linkchecker/README.md

 # Simple Explanation of Current Implementation

-Our MYSQL database has 3 tables:
+Our SQL database has 3 tables:
 1. **urls:** This is the table that linkchecker reads from.
 So this will be populated by another application(in our case curation-module).
 2. **status:** This is the table that linkchecker saves the results into.
 3. **metrics:** This table is filled by default storm-crawler behaviour in FetcherBolt and has some statistics information.